CYBERCOP-404/TERMUX-SETUP/README.md

 <h5 align="center"><b>DESCRIPTION</b></h5>

 * ©️ Copyright Message
->> Copyright © [2023-27] [U7P4L-IN]
+>> Copyright © [2024-29] [CYBERCOP-404]
 >All rights reserved.
-This Python project, along with its code, documentation, and any associated files, is the intellectual property of ANONYMOUS CYBER.
+This Python project, along with its code, documentation, and any associated files, is the intellectual property of CYBER-COP .
 You may not reproduce, distribute, or modify the contents of this repository without explicit permission from the owner.
 # Give A Star ⭐
 > You can also give this repository a star to show more people and they can use this repository.